Climate activists detained at Spain museum released from custody | Law-Order

 Climate activists detained at Spain museum released from custody

 Four people detained after two climate activists glued their hands to the frames of two iconic paintings by Francisco de Goya at Madrid's Prado Museum to protest global warming have been released from custody, a Spanish court said on Monday.
 The four, who were arrested on Saturday after the protest action, remain under investigation for alleged crimes against the "artistic-historical patrimony."
-Those who cause damage to property of historic or artistic value in Spain can be sentenced to imprisonment of at least six months or a fine of at least a year.
+Those who cause damage to property of historic or artistic value in Spain can be sentenced to imprisonment of at least six months or a fine.

 Four people detained after two climate activists glued their hands to the frames of two iconic paintings by Francisco de Goya at Madrid's Prado Museum to protest global warming have been released from custody, a Spanish court said on Monday.

 The four, who were arrested on Saturday after the protest action, remain under investigation for alleged crimes against the "artistic-historical patrimony."
-Those who cause damage to property of historic or artistic value in Spain can be sentenced to imprisonment of at least six months or a fine of at least a year.
+Those who cause damage to property of historic or artistic value in Spain can be sentenced to imprisonment of at least six months or a fine.
 Footage of the incident showed a man and a woman attaching themselves to Goya's "La Maja Vestida" (The Clothed Maja) and his "La Maja Desnuda" (The Naked Maja), and painting "+1.5 C" on the wall between the two works.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)